Rxie9596/pycog/doc/param.md

     train_x0 : bool, optional
          Whether to optimize the initial conditions.
          True
+         in trainer : if mode = 'continuous' set to False

     x0 : float, optional
          Initial value of the initial conditions.